Box Office: 'Goosebumps' Tops 'The Martian,' 'Crimson Peak' Falls Flat

-LOS ANGELES (Variety.com) - “Goosebumps” rode a wave of Clinton era nostalgia to the top of the box office charts, as the adaptation of the popular children’s book series earned $23.5 million in its opening weekend.
+LOS ANGELES, Oct.
+18 (Variety.com) - “Goosebumps” rode a wave of Clinton era nostalgia to the top of the box office charts, as the adaptation of the popular children’s book series earned $23.5 million in its opening weekend.

 That just edged out Fox’s “The Martian,” the science-fiction smash that was trying to be the number one picture for a third week in a row.
 The film added $21.5 million to its $143.8 million haul.

 It was a crowded time at the multiplexes, as four new releases jockeyed for audiences’ attention.
-Aside from “Goosebumps,” the weekend’s best performer was “Bridge of Spies,” the Steven Spielberg Cold War drama that capitalized on good reviews and Oscar buzz by nabbing $15.4 million.
+Aside from “Goosebumps,” the weekend’s big winner was “Bridge of Spies,” the Steven Spielberg Cold War drama that capitalized on good reviews and Oscar buzz by nabbing more than $15 million.
 Disney is distributing the true story of an attorney (Tom Hanks) who defends a Russian spy (Mark Rylance).
 DreamWorks produced the $40 million production.
-Its look at prisoner rights resonates in the post-Guantanamo age and positions “Bridge of Spies” to remain part of the conversation in coming weeks, Disney executives argued.

-“It’s overwhelmingly applicable to today,” said Dave Hollis, Walt Disney Studios’ executive vice president of theatrical distribution.
-“But that’s Steven Spielberg.
-He’s able to do that with almost every single story.”

 “Goosebumps” takes its names from the spooky children’s books by R.L.
 Stine, but provided a meta-twist by having the author play a role in the movie.
 Jack Black, who played Stine, injected some humor into the proceedings, and a PG-rating made the film family friendly.
 Sony Pictures backed the $58 million production.